Comparison

 Our Recommendation

-Start with a tool that fits your existing workflow.
-If your team lives in Slack, Ken from Finance eliminates the adoption problem entirely.
-If you need beautiful standalone UX, Stampli delivers.
+For most mid-market companies (50-500 employees, 100-1,000 invoices/month): start with the tool that fits your existing workflow, not the one with the most features.
+If your team lives in Slack, Ken from Finance removes the adoption problem at the source.
+If you need a beautiful standalone experience, Stampli delivers it.

 Bottom Line:

-- If your team uses Slack daily → Ken from Finance
+• Team uses Slack daily → Ken from Finance

-- If adoption has failed before → Stampli
+• Adoption has failed before → Stampli

-- If you want cards + AP together → Airbase or Ramp
+• Want cards + AP together → Airbase or Ramp

-- If you need full P2P enterprise → Coupa
+• Need full enterprise P2P → Coupa

 FAQ